Josh Johnson (pitcher): Florida/Miami Marlins (2005–2012)

 On January 15, 2010, Johnson agreed to a four-year contract with the Marlins worth $39 million.

 On May 29, 2010, Johnson lost to the Phillies 1–0, as Roy Halladay threw a perfect game.

 In July 2010, he was selected to his second consecutive All-Star Game, which took place in Anaheim.
 Johnson pitched two perfect innings in the game, notably striking out Derek Jeter and Ichiro Suzuki.
 2010 was also a record-setting year for Johnson, who gave up three runs or less in twelve consecutive starts.
-On the 28th of July, Johnson had started 21 games, and in those starts, only allowed more than three earned runs once, giving up only one earned run eight times and no earned runs six times.
+On July 28, Johnson had started 21 games, and in those starts, only allowed more than three earned runs once, giving up only one earned run eight times and no earned runs six times.

 Johnson finished the 2010 season second in the Majors in ERA (2.30), leading the National League, trailing only Félix Hernández of Seattle.
 He finished 11–6 with 186 strikeouts in 28 starts, his year shortened by back pain.
 He made his final start of the season on September 4 against Atlanta.

 At the beginning of the 2011 year Johnson kept a no-hitter at least to the fifth inning four out of the first five times he took the mound.
 The high point was the game against the Atlanta Braves in which Johnson went into the eighth without giving up a hit until Braves hitter Freddie Freeman legged out a broken bat single.
 Johnson's 2011 season ended after nine starts due to right shoulder inflammation.
 He finished the season with a 3–1 record and a 1.64 ERA.

 In 2012, Johnson was named the Opening Day starter for the Marlins for the third straight year, although he was coming off from a shoulder inflammation injury.
 On April 4, 2012, Johnson pitched 6 innings against Kyle Lohse and the St. Louis Cardinals in the Marlin's first game in Marlins Park.
 Johnson finished his last season with Miami with an 8–14 record and an ERA of 3.81.